Tomm0017/rsmod/README.md

     - Find the revision of your **client** (*not cache*)
     - Open ``${rsmod-project}/game.yml``
     - Edit the value for ``revision: 178`` to match your client's revision
+- *When following ``2) Open the project in IntelliJ`` my IntelliJ throws the error ``Build model 'org.jetbrains.plugins.gradle.model.ExternalProject'`` for root project 'gg.rsmod'*
+    - This appears to be an issue that can be solved by upgrading your IntelliJ

 ## FAQ

 #### One or more of my plugins stopped working